Taumarunui railway station

-Taumarunui railway station is the main railway station in Taumarunui, New Zealand.
-It was an important intermediate stop with a refreshment room on the North Island Main Trunk line; the subject of the ballad "Taumarunui on the Main Trunk Line" by Peter Cape.
+Taumarunui railway station is the main railway station in Taumarunui, New Zealand, serving the Northern Explorer service between Auckland and Wellington.
+Historically, it was an important intermediate stop with a refreshment room on the North Island Main Trunk line; the subject of the ballad "Taumarunui on the Main Trunk Line" by Peter Cape.

 History

-The NIMT was opened to through Auckland to Wellington trains from 9 November 1908, with the first NIMT express trains from 14 February 1909.
-Trains also ran to Stratford from 1933.
+In December 1900, the telephone line was extended to Taumarunui.
+Goods ran between Ongarue and Taumarunui from 2 February 1903, with the railway line opening on Friday 29 May 1903.
+Extension southward began with goods to Matapuna from 22 June 1903.
+On Tuesday 1 December 1903 the 28 mi 24 ch line between Poro-O-Tarao and Taumarunui was transferred from the Public Works Department to New Zealand Railways.